Richard's GPS Trail Maps

 -Trail #28 (Parking lot P13, trail length: 2,3 km)

-To view these and other trails within the Greenbelt, please consult the following electronic (.pdf) version of our Greenbelt All-Seasons Trail Map.
+To view these and other trails within the Greenbelt, please consult the our official NCC maps available here.

 More information on Stony Swamp Conservation Area can be found on our Web site.

-These are my neighbourhood trails, less than a kilometre to the paths leading to the trails and under two kilometres to the actual dirt trails.
+These are my neighbourhood trails, less than a kilometre from home to the paths leading to the trails and under two kilometres to the actual dirt trails.
 That being said, It was not until I undertook this mapping project that I actually managed to ride all of the trails.
-As you can see from the map there is a complex network of interconnected trails, at least half of which are unofficial and not on the NCC map.
+As you can see from the map there is a complex network of inter-connected trails, more than half of which are unofficial and not on the NCC map.

-The trails lie between Bridlewood and Bells Corners and are accessible from parking lots P5 on Eagleson Road across from the Hazeldean Mall, and P6 on Richmond Road, as well as from numerous trail entrances within the two communities.
+The trails lie between Bridlewood and Bells Corners and are accessible from NCC parking lots P5 on Eagleson Road across from the Hazeldean Mall, and NCC parking lot P6 on Old Richmond Road, as well as from numerous trail entrances within the two communities.

 These are great trails for someone starting out in mountain biking because they provide a wide range of difficulty from easy flat gravel trails to intermediate level rooty and rocky trails.